liyc-ai/RL-pytorch/README.md

 - [x] Support nni
 - [ ] Support the `__target__` usage of Hydra
 - [ ] Support parallel sampling
-- [ ] Support Ray for distributional traning
+- [ ] Support Ray for distributional training

 ## Acknowledgement
 During implementing the IL and RL algorithms, a lot of classic open-source materials on the Internet served as good references.
 And I highly appreciate their author's effort.
 Below is a detailed list.
 By the way, thanks to my friends from [LAMDA-RL](https://github.com/LAMDA-RL) for their helpful discussions.